Crew rescued from HMS Bounty as hurricane rages; captain missing

 Christian taken to Albemarle Hospital in Elizabeth City, North Carolina, where a hospital spokesman said she was in "critical condition."

-The crew of the Bounty took to life rafts about 90 miles southeast of Cape Hatteras, North Carolina when the vessel began to take on water about 160 miles from the storm's eye, the Coast Guard said.
+The crew of the Bounty took to life rafts about 90 miles (145 km) southeast of Cape Hatteras, North Carolina when the vessel began to take on water about 160 miles (260 km) from the storm's eye, the Coast Guard said.

 The three-mast, 180-foot (55-meter) ship, built for the 1962 movie "Mutiny on the Bounty," sank after water pumps apparently failed.